hashicorp/terraform/website/docs/backends/config.html.md

 You specify the backend type as a key to the `backend` stanza.
 Within the stanza are backend-specific configuration keys.
-The list of supported backends and their configuration is in the sidebar to the left.
+The list of supported backends and their configuration details can be found [here](https://www.terraform.io/docs/backends/types/index.html).

 Only one backend may be specified and the configuration **may not contain interpolations**.
 Terraform will validate this.